BladeFireLight/WindowsImageTools/README.md

 Thease are the starting point for this module.

+### Requirements
+On windows 10 the folowing optional features are required
+* Microsoft-Hyper-V-Services
+* Microsoft-Hyper-V-Management-PowerShell

 ## Functions (I'm bad a naming, so i'm open to better names)

 ```